-Benner earned her Bachelor of Arts degree in nursing from Pasadena College in 1964.
-She was given a Master of Science in Medical-Surgical Nursing from the University of California at San Francisco in 1970, and a Ph.D. from the University of California at Berkeley in 1982
+Dr. Benner earned her Bachelor of Arts degree in nursing from Pasadena College in 1964.
+She went on to earn a Master of Science in Medical-Surgical Nursing from the University of California at San Francisco in 1970, and a Ph.D. from the University of California at Berkeley in 1982

 In the late 1960s, Benner worked in the nursing field.
 This included working as a Head Nurse of the Coronary Care Unit at the Kansas City General Hospital and an Intensive Care Staff Nurse at the Stanford University Hospital and Medical Center.
 From 1970 until 1975, she was a Research Associate at the University of California at San Francisco School of Nursing.